 2 European Food Safety Authority: Scientific Opinion on Dietary reference values for carbohydrates and fiber, https://efsa.onlinelibrary.wiley.com/doi/pdf/10.2903/j.efsa.2010.1462 [05.11.2021].

-3 Zentrum der Gesundheit: Carbohydrates: healthy, but also harmful, https://www.zentrum-der-gesundheit.de/ernaehrung/naehrstoffe/kohlenhydrate-uebersicht/kohlenhydrate [08.11.2021]
+3 Zentrum der Gesundheit: Carbohydrates: Healthy, but also harmful, https://www.zentrum-der-gesundheit.de/ernaehrung/naehrstoffe/kohlenhydrate-uebersicht/kohlenhydrate [08.11.2021]

 5 Max Rubner Institute.
-J. Möhring, H. F. Erbersdobler (2008).
-Nationale Verzehrs Studie II - Ergebnisbericht Teil 2.
-In: Lebensmittel-Warenkunde Für Einsteiger, (Springer), pp. 121-146.
-Online: https://www.mri.bund.de/de/institute/ernaehrungsverhalten/forschungsprojekte/nvsii/erg-verzehr-naehrstoffe, [08.11.2021]
+J. Mรถhring, H. F. Erbersdobler (2008).
+National consumption study II - Results report part 2.
+In: Lebensmittel-Warenkunde Fรผr Einsteiger, (Springer), pp. 121-146.
+Online: https://www.mri.bund.de/de/institute/ernaehrungsverhalten/forschungsprojekte/nvsii/erg-verzehr-naehrstoffe, [08.11.2021].

 6 Center of Health: So much fat and carbs are healthy, https://www.zentrum-der-gesundheit.de/news/ernaehrung-news/allgemein-ernaehrung/fett-und-kohlenhydrate-menge-190905109 [08.11.2021]